|Principles Of MP3|

 You might well think that the only real legal problems with MP3 are the lawsuits aimed at stopping people swapping music for free but there is another side to the story.

-You can use it to develop your own decoders and give these away but if you charge for the decoders, hardware or software, you have to pay $0.75 per sale In the case of encoders the charge is $2.5 to $5 per encoder distributed, irrespective of whether you give it away or charge for it.
+The situation was that you could use it to develop your own decoders and give these away but if you charge for the decoders, hardware or software, you have to pay $0.75 per sale In the case of encoders the charge is $2.5 to $5 per encoder distributed, irrespective of whether you give it away or charge for it.
 Finally, if listeners have to pay for music in MP3 format then the royalty is 2% per sale.

 If you want to create an MP3 player and give it away then you could do it without a licence, subject to a few conditions, but you have always needed a licence to even give away an encoder.
 However this doesn’t stop many programmers giving away MP3 encoders/decoders as freeware – presumably they just go unnoticed.